Encanvas aPaaS security blends industry-standard and proprietary mechanisms to keep your data secure

 It is possible to specify the key used to validate encrypted data.
 Validation Key is used when enable View State MAC is true in order to create a message authentication code (MAC) to ensure that view state has not been tampered with.
 Validation Key is also used to generate out-of-process, application-specific session IDs to ensure that session state variables are isolated between sessions.
 The Isolate Apps modifier of the validation Key value indicates that ASP.NET™ generates a unique encrypted key for each application, using the application’s ID.
 Isolate Apps is included within the default value.

-As Encanvas DX is deployed on the Microsoft® Web Platform (and specifically the .NET Framework), it adopts use of Kerberos.
-All the authentication protocols are exposed via SSPI (Security Support Provider Interface).
+As Encanvas DX is deployed on the Microsoft Web Platform (particularly the .NET Framework), it adopts use of Kerberos.
+All the authentication protocols are exposed via SSPI.

-Since Microsoft® released its Windows Server 2003, the company has adopted Kerberos 5 as the default protocol for its network authentication.
-Active Directory is merely the directory that holds of the information.
+Microsoft has adopted Kerberos 5 as the default protocol for its network authentication.
+Active Directory is merely the directory that holds the information.
 Kerberos protocol implementation is used to protect it and make it function.

 1. Windows Authentication

 The Windows Authentication Module provider relies on IIS to provide authenticated users.
 The provider module constructs a Windows Identity object.
 The default implementation constructs a Windows Principal object and attaches it to the application context.
 One of the major advantages of Windows Authentication is to allow implementation of an impersonation scheme.